chrplr/openlexicon/README.md

 OpenLexicon: Access to lexical databases

-% Time-stamp: <2019-03-30 14:16:14 christophe@pallier.org>
+% Time-stamp: <2019-03-30 15:35:20 christophe@pallier.org>

-This package provides various lexical databases, and some code to access them, either online (e.g. at <http://lexique.org:81/openlexique>) or offline (see the scripts in `examples`)
+This package provides various lexical databases, and some code to access them, either online (e.g. at <http://lexique.org:81/openlexique>) or offline (see [scrispts](scripts/README.md))

 Important: To get the  actual source tables of the databases, you need to download and unzip the file [databases.zip](http://lexique.org/databases.zip) (They are not saved on the github repository as they take too mush disk space)